|

 252. boulder

-a large smooth mass of rock detached from its place of origin
+a large smooth mass of rock detached from a place of origin

 253. misinterpret